factualFossa/factualfossa.github.io/now.markdown

 ## What I am doing right now

 - Playing Path of Exile on Sony PlayStation 4;
-- Reading Dune by Frank Herbert
+- Reading Dune by Frank Herbert;
 - Listening to Taylor Swift's "Midnights", Red Hot Chili Peppers' "The Getaway", Metallica's "Death Magnetic" and getting to know Paramore;
-- Watching Euphoria on HBO;

 ----